tugrulates/blog/demoscene.md

 Elektroensefalogram is a simple effect I implemented with x86 assembly and released outside a competition.
 My main motivation for making it was how cool the word _electroencephalography_ sounds.

-Windows XP is the version of Windows that can run tiny demos like Terapi and Elektroensefalogram.
+Windows XP is the last version of Windows that can run tiny demos like Terapi and Elektroensefalogram.
 Emulators exists to make life more bearable for the people who like them.

 {{ youtube(id="0iBog-PHdTM") }}